AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/develop/worker.md

 ## Install and import supporting npm modules

-As Node.js applications, Asset Compute applications benefit from the robust [npm module ecosystem](https://npmjs.com).
-To leverage npm modules we must first install them into our Asset Compute application project.
+Being Node.js based, Asset Compute projects benefit from the robust [npm module ecosystem](https://npmjs.com).
+To leverage npm modules we must first install them into our Asset Compute project.

 In this worker, we leverage the [jimp](https://www.npmjs.com/package/jimp) to create and manipulate the rendition image directly in the Node.js code.